azariak/TutorFlowAI/README.md

 - See package.json

 #### TODO:
-auto select draw tool on page load, rounded corners for whiteboard, refactor code, improve readme api to work on vercel, cloudfare and npm run dev, refact react-markdown to LLM-UI, optimize for mobile, consider making PWA Adjust size of whiteboard & chat by dragging with reset to default, realtime mic. support, light/dark mode, user able to add API once rate limits hit, deselect chat when switching to whiteboard so keyboard does not popup open source???
+- auto select draw tool on page load
+- refactor code, improve readme
+- api to work on vercel and cloudfare and npm run dev
+- user able to add API in case rate limits hit
+- refactor react-markdown to LLM-UI, add streaming
+- optimize header for mobile
+- consider making PWA
+- Adjust size of whiteboard & chat by dragging with reset to default
+- realtime mic. support within chat window
+- light/dark mode
+- deselect chat when switching to whiteboard so keyboard does not popup
+- open source, which license???

 #### Color Scheme
 - Off-white: #FFECD1